Brinda2310/BMS_Low_Power_Mode/Asteria_BMS/DEV_TRACKER.md

 		9. Character 'I' for Watchdog reset test
 		10. Character 'J' for Software reset
 		11. Character 'N' for Power up number and total number of files on SD card
+		12. Character '?' to enter the low power mode
+        13. Character '$' to enter the normal mode
-	14. Whenever SD card is removed from the slot, it will throw SD_WRITE_ERROR string on debug port (USART).
-As soon as SD card is inserted in the slot, code will re-init the log and start logging from the location in the file at which SD card was removed.
+	23. Whenever SD card is removed from the slot, it will throw SD_WRITE_ERROR string on debug port (USART).
+As soon as SD card is inserted in the slot, code will re-init the SD card and start logging from the location in the file at which SD card was removed.
-	15. If any error occurs while logging the data on SD card, code will try to write the data for 5 times (125ms) after that it will re-init the log and will start logging from the part where it had stopped.
+	24. If any error occurs while logging the data on SD card, code will try to write the data for 5 times (250ms) after that it will re-init the log and will try to start the logging from the location from where it had stopped.
-    16. Code is continuously monitoring the SD_DETECT pin so that logging can be stopped and re-initiated after inserting the same in the slot.
-	17. Implemented the logic for displaying the SOC and SOH status on LEDs.
-	18. Bug fix for charge discharge cycles calculation.
+	25. Bug fix for charge discharge cycles calculation.
-	19. Bug fix for calculations which were dependent on the pack current.
+	26. Bug fix for calculations which were dependent on the pack current.
 Initially, calculations were done using raw pack current.
-Now everything will be calculcated from the actual pack current (after applying LPF)
+Now everything is calculated from the actual pack current (after applying LPF)
+	27. Low power mode is implemented where clock to for all the peripherals is disabled.
+It is tested by sending the character over USART to enter in to the low power mode.
+Another character is used to exit the low power mode.

 ### ****BMS_CODE  1.0.1  ****
 	Pull request number: 6